Success Music Studio

 Musical Activities

-Most graded music lesson books will move too fast for young DS students:
+Most graded music lesson books will move too fast for young DS students, at least at first:

 • Try beginning with basic tasks, such as activities that help the student to learn how to follow directions.